fredhopp/CoTracker-Nuke/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+CoTracker-Nuke is wrapper application and is licensed under the **Apache License 2.0** - see the [LICENSE](LICENSE) file for details.

+**Important Note**: CoTracker-Nuke uses CoTracker3/CoTracker2 by Facebook Research, which is licensed for **non-commercial use only**.
+Please review CoTracker's license terms at: [CoTracker3 LICENSE.md](https://github.com/facebookresearch/co-tracker/blob/main/LICENSE.md)

 ## Acknowledgments